By Kristen Leigh Mitchell

 There is a story from 11th century Russia, when Prince Vladimir of Kiev was apparently trying to decide what faith to adopt for himself and his people.
 He heard from an envoy of people who had just returned from worship in Constantinople, saying “We knew not whether we were in heaven or on earth, for on earth there is no such splendor or such beauty, and we are at a loss to describe it.
 We know only that God dwells there among men.”

-Not just any image depicting Jesus or a religious scene is worthy of being considered revelatory, but only one that faithfully and meaningfully depicts the likeness of its subject.
-This concept of “likeness” is important in the practice of veneration, since it is not the image itself that is venerated, but the likeness that the image shares with its subject – and through that likeness the subject itself.
+It is true that not just any image depicting Jesus or a religious scene is worthy of being considered revelatory, but only one that faithfully and meaningfully depicts the likeness of its subject.
+The concept of “likeness” is important in the practice of veneration, since it is not the image itself that is venerated, but the likeness that the image shares with its subject – and through that likeness, the subject itself.

 It you have seen enough Orthodox icons (or if you read our previous post about the Byzantine & Christian Museum in Athens), then you probably noticed that the figures almost always have a somewhat abstract, two dimensional quality.
 Unlike earlier portraits from classical Greece and Rome, where they placed a high value on realism and utilized techniques to create the illusion of spatial depth, early Christian art is semi-representational, with flattened backgrounds and enlarged eyes, almost like cartoon characters: